 The shield provides a sheltered area for the bucket to stand in and also allows for dust that enters this sheltered area to land around the bucket and not be collected in the bucket.

-The windshield design of the DustWatch unit was born out of experience by Gerry Kuhn in the mining industry and working with fan designs used to move dust-laden air from one area to another.
+The windshield design of the DustWatch unit was born out of the experience of Gerry Kuhn in the mining industry and working with fan designs used to move dust-laden air from one area to another.

-The DustWatch wind shield design causes the fallout dust to be predominantly collected under low wind and still conditions.
-The wind shield also provides a particle size selection cut-off at a d90 of 100 Micron.
+The DustWatch windshield design causes the fallout dust to be predominantly collected under low wind and still conditions.
+The windshield also provides a particle size selection cut-off at a d90 of 100 microns.

 The size cut-off can vary if a localised dust source contaminates the sample and this is clearly noticeable if particle size analysis is done.
 The four graphs below show particle size distributions collected from the four-bucket DustWatch unit.